Teaching Probabilistic Logical Reasoning to Transformers: Experiments

 Experiments in Section~\ref{sec:exp2} highlighted the effectiveness of PCT in transferring \textit{reasoning} from a model trained at lower depths to answer questions at higher depths.
 Here, we evaluate the transferability of PCT from different perspectives.

-\textbf{Transferring Reasoning From Simple to Complex Examples.} As mentioned in Section~\ref{sec:cosntraint_conversion}, 20\% of the inference questions in RuleTaker-pro are of the \textit{complex} type.
-We include these instances in our dataset during training and testing.
-Tables \ref{tab:SVSC_CE} and \ref{tab:SVSC_MSE} show the results of testing our models on \textit{simple} and \textit{complex} questions separately.
-As expected, the models always perform better on simple questions.
-If we use CE+PCT, the accuracy improves in both cases and the difference between \textit{complex} and \textit{simple} questions becomes negligible.

-This result means the models can do probabilistic reasoning even in \textit{complex} instances.
-However, for MSE and MSE+PCT models, the difference is noticeable.
-Due to learning the exact probability of rules in the PCT loss, using CE+PCT, the model learns probabilistic reasoning more accurately.
-However, this is not true for MSE due to cascading errors in the approximated probabilities discussed in Section~\ref{sec:exp2}.
-However, in the case of MSE, adding PCT still improves accuracy.
+\textbf{Transferring Reasoning From Simple to Complex Examples.} As highlighted in Section~\ref{datasetcreation}, 20\% of the inference questions in RuleTaker-pro have the \textit{complex} architecture.
+Table~\ref{tab:SVSC_CE_MSE} presents our models' performance on \textit{simple} and \textit{complex} questions separately, with the models predictably faring better on the former.
+Employing CE+PCT increases accuracy for both question types, making the difference between them negligible.
+This suggests that the models can do probabilistic reasoning even in \textit{complex} instances.
+However, for MSE and MSE+PCT models, the difference between the performance over different question types remains substantial.
+Using PCT along with cross-entropy loss in the CE+PCT model was more effective in learning probabilistic reasoning because PCT directs the model to output the exact probability values that do not violate the rules.
+However, the MSE model does not see the same benefit due to cascading errors in the approximated probabilities of the inferred facts, as discussed in Section~\ref{sec:exp2}.
+In the case of MSE, adding PCT still improves accuracy.